TechZerg is reader supported. When you purchase through links on our site, we may earn a commission.

 I will recommend their $24/month plan which allows you to upload 12 hours of content each month, saving you money.
 There is also an $18/month plan which lets you upload 6 hours of new content each month.
 All your podcast episodes are hosted indefinitely as long as you’re on any of the paid plans.
 Plus, you get a free $20 Amazon gift card when you sign up for one of their paid plans.

-Captivate.fm is a brand new podcast hosting platform with a particular focus on helping podcasters grow their audiences.
+Captivate.fm is a brand new platform with a particular focus on helping podcasters grow their audiences.
 Captivate was launched in 2019 by Rebel Base Media, the same industry heavyweights behind Podcast Websites.
 You can tell just by looking at their dashboard that they carefully considered everything they’ve learned over the years in the podcast industry.
-I’ve been so impressed by their fast growth, great features, and customer feedback that I decided to include them as the second the best podcast hosting providers.
+I’ve been so impressed by their fast growth, great features, and customer feedback.

 Every plan comes with an unlimited number of podcasts, unlimited team members, advanced analytics, marketing tools, and a new podcast player.